 Soft Clipping vs Hard Clipping

-Soft clipping naturally wins the soft clipping vs hard clipping war, but how do we achieve soft clipping?
+Soft clipping naturally wins if you had to choose between the two, but how do we achieve soft clipping?

 Tube amplifiers create soft clipping by nature of their design, and it’s the only way to get real soft clipping.
 Transistor amplifiers use ingenious circuitry to emulate a tube, but, often, the difference is noticeable.
 Digital amplifiers cannot go beyond the blue line without sounding very bad, so they use digital modeling to imitate the sound instead.